MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-archive.md

 ## Count rows

-The database has a table called `StormEvents`, which provides information about storms that happened in the United States.
+The sample database has a table called `StormEvents`, which provides information about storms that happened in the United States.
 To find out how large the table is, you'll pipe its content into a [count operator](./count-operator.md) that counts the rows in the table.

 <!-- csl: https://help.kusto.windows.net/Samples -->